WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 SOLEY SOUCIE

-MY STORY: I witnessed and experienced mental health, unhealed trauma and addiction at early age.
-I learned how to over compensate and leaned heavily into my career.
+MY STORY: I witnessed and experienced mental health, unhealed trauma and addiction at an early age.
+I learned how to overcompensate and leaned heavily into my career.
 In 2018, I was diagnosed with Complex PTSD.
-In 2019 I lost my voice for 3 months and later found a tumour on my left vocal cord which came from suppression from not speaking out.
-After 3 surgeries, I'm grateful for my voice and the ability to share my story.
-Sharing our stories became critical to me after losing 3 friends to suicide during the pandemic.
-I believe we all have a story and sharing it is the bravest thing we will do in this life.
+In 2019, I lost my voice for 3 months and later found a tumour on my left vocal cord, which came from suppression from not speaking out.
+After three surgeries, I'm grateful for my voice and the ability to share my story.
+Sharing our stories became critical to me after losing three friends to suicide during the pandemic.
+I believe we all have a story, and sharing it is the bravest thing we can do in this life.

 OUR STORIES

-The Dare To Be Vulnerable Project features stories from individuals in our community who openly share their personal struggle with their mental health.
+The Dare To Be Vulnerable Project features stories from individuals in our community who openly share their struggles with their mental health.

-Many of the people in our world, young and old, are suffering in silence because they feel alone, fearful and ashamed.
+Many people in our world, young and old, suffer in silence because they feel alone, fearful and ashamed.
 They’re scared to speak up about their mental health.
-They're afraid if they speak out they are going to be misunderstood and judged unfairly.
+They're afraid they will be misunderstood and judged unfairly if they speak out.

 Study after study shows that one of the best ways to address the stigma and the shame that surrounds mental health is by sharing our lived experiences.
 Our stories.

-Check out our YouTube Channel for all of our Courageous Conversation Stories with Susan Blain!
+Check out our DTBV YouTube Channel for all of our Courageous Conversation Stories with Susan Blain!